Wells School of Music

 About West Chester University

 Enrolling more than 17,000 students, West Chester University is the largest member of the 14-institution Pennsylvania State System of Higher Education.
 Founded in 1871, the University is a comprehensive public institution, offering a diverse range of more than 200 undergraduate, master’s, and doctoral programs in more than 50 fields of study.
-In addition to the main campus in West Chester, the University offers programs through its graduate center, the campus in Philadelphia, and online.
+In addition to the West Chester location, the University offers programs through its graduate center, the campus in Philadelphia, and online.
 Six colleges and two schools comprise the University: University College, Colleges of Arts and Humanities, Business and Public Management, Education and Social Work, Health Sciences, and the Sciences and Mathematics, as well as the Wells School of Music, and the Graduate School.

 On Monday, February 11, Assistant Professor and acclaimed Baritone, Randall Scarlata, will perform work from his Grammy-nominated album, Shubert’s Winterreise, with pianist Gilbert Kalish.
 The duo appears in the Madeleine Wing Adler Theatre in the Swope Music Building and Performing Arts Center, 817 S. High Street, West Chester.
 The event is FREE and open to the public.